zero.data¶

 fn – the function that produces values based on arguments from

-args – arguments for
+argsargs – arguments for

-.
+fn.
 If an iterable, but not a list, then is casted to a list.
-If an integer, then the behavior is the same as forlist(range(args))
+If an integer, then the behavior is the same as forlist(range(args)).
+The size ofargsdefines the return value forFnDataset.__len__.transform – if presented, is applied to the return value of

 Examples